oloturia/fumcaso/README.md

 		"application":{ 	special instruction for applications, like "twitter", "mastodon", "telegram" "token"		token location
-			"filename"	filename used for the temporary image
+			"filename"	filename used for the temporary image "text"		text for the post on Twitter and Mastodon (optional) }
-		}
 	}
 }